 - analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems

 - evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems

 - are responsible, competent, confident and creative users of information and communication technology

-Through a wide range of experiences, children will make good progress in a safe computing environment.
+Through a wide range of experiences and assessments, children have the chance to develop and demonstrate their increasing levels of skill in a safe computing environment.

 - Children develop knowledge, understanding and life skills which will help them prepare for the ever-developing technological world that we live in.